lambdao-dev/lambdao-dev.github.io/_posts/2024-09-15-GitAbsorbforgreatHygiene.md

 When the whole team integrates these practices, the history becomes a very useful tool to work while debugging and refactoring.

-There are two other tools that I use commonly on top of Git:
+There are two other tools that I use commonly on top of git:
-- [Delta](https://dandavison.github.io/delta/), a nice diff tool that can be used as Git's default pager
+- [Delta](https://dandavison.github.io/delta/), a nice diff tool that can be used as git's default pager
-- [tig](https://jonas.github.io/tig/doc/tig.1.html), a text-mode interface for Git that is nice for browsing the history
+- [tig](https://jonas.github.io/tig/doc/tig.1.html), a text-mode interface for git that is nice for browsing the history

 Make sure to make git the whole team's most trustworthy sidekick.
-Once Git has become yours, it feels really primitive to work with technologies that do not have the same level of safety.
+Once git has become yours, it feels really primitive to work with technologies that do not have the same level of safety.